amphitheatre-app/docs/content/cli/deploy.md

     --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
 -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
     --profile-auto-activation=true: Set to false to disable profile auto activation --propagate-profiles=true: Setting '--propagate-profiles=false' disables propagating profiles set by the '--profile' flag across config dependencies.
-This mean that only profiles defined directly in the target '.amp.yaml' file are activated.
+This mean that only profiles defined directly in the target '.amp.toml' file are activated.
     --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.amp/repos) --resource-selector-rules-file='': Path to JSON file specifying the deny list of yaml objects for amp to NOT transform with 'image' and 'label' field replacements.
 NOTE: this list is additive to amp's default denylist and denylist has priority over allowlist
     --rpc-http-port=: tcp port to expose the Amphitheatre API over HTTP REST